 Short Bio

-Other recent projects include a set of piano etudes in collaboration with pianist Sakurako Kanemitsu and artist Peter London, an art song for soprano Rose Hegele, and an opera called The School for Girls Who Lost Everything in the Fire, with writer Cristina Fríes (in progress), which was developed with the support of West Edge Opera.
+Recent and current projects include a new work for the Lowell Chamber Orchestra, a song cycle for soprano Dana Varga on the poems by the Syrian-French writer Maram al-Masri, a set of etudes in collaboration with pianist Sakurako Kanemitsu & artist Peter London, and an opera called The School for Girls Who Lost Everything in the Fire with writer Cristina Fríes (in progress), which was developed with the support of West Edge Opera.
 Ryan completed his Ph.D. at University of California, Davis and his Bachelor of Music at the Sacramento State School of Music.
 He is currently an Assistant Professor at Berklee College of Music and has held teaching positions at the Sacramento State and UC Davis.
-He also teaches composition privately.
-Ryan currently resides in Boston with his partner and three furry animals.
+Ryan currently resides in Boston with his partner and three furry animals, where he teaches composition privately and hosts a podcast called “Reflections on Music and Nature.”
 More available at www.ryansuleiman.com.